Opportunities for Africa's newborns : New report shows improvements in child survival in Africa for the first time since the 1980s

 24 May 2006, Geneva - The former Prime Minister of Norway and the United Nations Special Humanitarian Envoy for the Horn of Africa, Mr. Kjell Magne Bondevik, has challenged Ministers of Health and their delegates at the World Health Assembly to take immediate action to save lives of 11 million mothers, newborns and children under five who die each year, mostly from preventable causes.

-joins the reproductive, maternal, newborn and child health communities into an alliance of members, across seven constituencies.
+joins the reproductive, maternal, newborn and child health communities into an alliance of members, across ten constituencies.
 Working together, our goal is a world in which all women, newborns, children and adolescents not only are healthy, but thrive.